nelsonic/nelsonic.github.io/p/goals.md

 # What (Are *My* _Personal_ Goals)?

-### > “_The ultimate reason for setting goals is to entice you to become the person it takes to achieve them_” ~ Jim Rohn
+### > "_The ultimate reason for setting goals is to entice you to become the person it takes to achieve them_" ~ Jim Rohn

 At the _start_ of 2017 I _shared_ my "**Todo List**":